How to Make a Play Space for Your Child

 September 29, 2020

-A Dramatic Play Area
+A Dramatic Play Space

 Dramatic play allows children to “act out” scenarios that they see in real life—think about a toddler with a new little sister rocking a baby doll—or imagine brand new situations.
-A dramatic play area will help your child immerse themselves into this world of their creation.
+A dramatic play space will help your child immerse themselves into this world of their creation.

 Toddlers love to imitate the adults in their life through play, so child-sized furniture works great for children in that age group and beyond.
 You may recognize the wooden fridges, stoves, cabinets, and washing machines in our centres—you can make similar furniture out of boxes or crates!